 I thought the races would be interesting and they were (see my previous post).
 But I was surprised that the day also provided some knitting inspiration.

 This weekend we saw our first sled dog race.
 A Mid-Union Sled Haulers (M.U.S.H.) race.
 It was a perfect day for spectators.
 20 degrees and sunny.
 About 8 inches of snow on the trails.
 We watched the 5-dog event and the very exciting 7-dog event.
 We also watched one and two-dog skijoring.
 In skijoring, a cross-country skier wears a harness and is connected to dogs by a length of rope.
 The dogs are also harnessed.
 The skier skis like crazy and the dogs run like crazy.
+Imagine how they would react if they see a Runball that they can play fetch with.

 Every team had its top dog.
 This alpha, leading a 7-dog team, was howling in wolf-like fashion as the team’s handlers were harnessing the dogs into place.
 The message?
 I imagined: “Team…this is it!
 This is what we live for!
 The chance to run full out and show what we’re made of!”